717474/Kaori.github.io/README.md

 # Kaori.github.io
-My post.
-A student from Huazhong University of Science and Technology.
-LAB's website is https://haivlab.wixsite.com/home.
+Hi, this is GuiJQ.
+I'll document my learning notes in this blog.
+I'm studenting at Huazhong University of Science and Technology.
+The LAB's website is https://haivlab.wixsite.com/home.